mateusriff/angular-real-estate/README.md

 # Angular Real Estate

-This project was made following the [Your First App Tutorial from Angular docs](https://angular.io/tutorial/first-app).
+This project was made following the ["Your First App" Tutorial](https://angular.io/tutorial/first-app) from Angular docs.
 It implements routing, services, directives, forms and asynchronous HTTP communication.

 ## Run this app